 Jenny Sadre-Orafai is the author of the poetry collection Paper, Cotton, Leather and four chapbooks.
 Recent poetry has appeared in Redivider, Eleven Eleven, Thrush Poetry Journal, PANK, Rhino, Sixth Finch, ILK, iO: A Journal of New American Poetry, and Poemeleon.
 Recent prose has appeared in The Rumpus, The Toast, and Delirious Hem.
 She is an Associate Professor of English at Kennesaw State University.

-Her work has appeared in The New Republic, Two Countries Anthology (forthcoming), The Southern Review, The Atlanta Review, and The Comstock Review.
-Komal Patel Mathew's poetry collection, Dressing for Diwali, has also been a finalist for the National Poetry Series Open Competition and a semifinalist for the Alice James Books' Beatrice Hawley Award while parts of the collection have been finalists for the Arts & Letters: Journal of Contemporary Culture/Rumi prize in poetry and the Muriel Craft Bailey Memorial Award.
+Her work has appeared or is forthcoming in The New Republic, Two Countries Anthology, The Southern Review, Third Coast, and others.
+Komal Mathew's poetry collection, Dressing for Diwali, has also been a finalist for the National Poetry Series Open Competition and a semifinalist for the Alice James Books' Beatrice Hawley Award while parts of the collection have been finalists for the Arts & Letters: Journal of Contemporary Culture/Rumi prize in poetry and the Muriel Craft Bailey Memorial Award.